-➡ To demux an MPTS stream:
+→ To demux an MPTS stream:

 - 1. Create a Pull/Push/UDP/File input stream using an MPTS stream. - 2.
 In the Inputs page, click the newly created input stream that you want to demux. - 3.
 Click the action button on the right end of the selected row and then Edit.
-The Edit input stream name window is displayed.
+The Edit input stream name window is displayed. - Select the Demux MPTS checkbox.
+A list of included programs is displayed.